create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: Drag and Drop

-Specifies if a widget can accept focus, keyboard and mouse events.
-Default value is 1, however, being 'enabled' does not automatically allow the widget become focused.
+Specifies if the widget can accept focus, the keyboard, and the mouse events.
+The default value is 1, however, being 'enabled' does not automatically allow the widget to become focused.
 Only the reverse is true - if enabled is 0, focusing can never happen.

 See also: responsive, visible, Enable, Disable

-Manages font context.
+Manages the font context.
 Same syntax as in Prima::Drawable.
-If changed, initiates FontChanged notification and repaints the widget.
+When changed initiates FontChanged notification and repaints the widget.

 See also: designScale, FontChanged, ColorChanged